zhengxuJosh/zhengxuJosh/Readme.md

 ## 🧠 About Me

-My doctoral research focuses on developing algorithms for robust and interpretable multi-modal learning that span the full spectrum of perception, understanding, reasoning, and generation, such as:
+My doctoral research focuses on developing algorithms for robust and interpretable multi-modal learning that span the full spectrum of perception, understanding, reasoning, and generation.

 ---